idibau/cs2bim/README.md

 ---

-There is also a swagger documentation site documenting all endpoints: http://0.0.0.0:8000/docs

 # Configuration

-Some properties of this python project can be configured using the config.yml file.
+Some properties of this application can be configured using the config.yml file.
 You can find the full documentation of the configuration file [here](docs/configuration_schema.md).

+## Language Configuration

+The language config contains the links to the yaml translation files.
+Translations are resolved and written using these yaml files.
+They are basically a simple key/value table.
+The values affected by translation are fixed and not configurable:

+- Attribute values
+- Property set names
+- Property names
+- Property values
+- Group names

+It does not matter whether a value is fixed or retrieved dynamically.
+If a translation key cannot be found, the original value is written unchanged.

+The following characters are allowed for keys in the table:

+- Letters (lowercase)
+- Numbers
+- Underscore (_)

+Keys derived from dynamic values are generated as follows:

+1. key = lower_case(key)
+2. key = remove_special_characters_except_spaces(key)
+3. key = trim_leading_and_trailing_spaces(key)
+4. key = replace_sequences_of_spaces_with_single_underscore(key)

+Example: "Jahr ( 1990 )" → "jahr ( 1990 )" → "jahr 1990 " → "jahr 1990" → "jahr_1990"

+## Redis Configuration

+Connection parameters.

+## DB Configuration

+Connection parameters.

 ## STAC Configuration

-There are two stac v0.9 urls that can be provided in the config.
-There are several conditions that need to be fulfilled:
+The projection feature types require a DTM file source provided via a STAC API.
+The building feature types require a CityGML file source.
+These URLs must be defined in the STAC configuration.
+Both STAC version 0.9 and version 1.0 are supported.

+For the configuration to work properly:

-- The provided urls must point to the according stac collection items
+- The provided URLs must point to the corresponding STAC collection items
-- The features / items must have the property: feature.properties.datetime
+- Each feature/item must include the property: feature.properties.datetime

 ### DTM

-Needs to be set if there are clipped_terrain feature classes configured.
+Needs to be set if there are projection feature types configured.
 Expected asset properties:

 - type = application/x.ascii-xyz+zip
-- eo:gsd = config.tin.grid_size
+- eo:gsd / gsd = config.tin.grid_size

 ### Buildings

-Needs to be set if there are buildings feature types configured.
+Needs to be set if there are building feature types configured.
 Expected asset properties:

 - type = application/x.gml+zip

+## TIN Configuration

+This configuration sets the grid size and the max height error.

 ## IFC configuration